fuchstraumer/fuchstraumer.github.io/_posts/2018-6-1-Intro-To-Vulkan.md

 ## How well can Vulkan be multithreaded and parallelized?

-In short, positively.
+In short, easily- compared to previous APIs.
 In OpenGL, threading required complex juggling of OpenGL contexts - somewhat akin to the previous three classes all tied together.
-But resources on one thread really belonged to a given context so ownership had to be handled carefully and usually required extensions like direct state access and bindless textures (do correct me if I'm wrong, I moved to Vulkan before exploring this).
+But resources on one thread really belonged to a given context so ownership had to be handled carefully and usually required extensions like direct state access and bindless textures (do correct me if I'm wrong, I moved to Vulkan before *really* exploring this).
 In Vulkan, we don't even have to leave the scope of the logical device to get powerful with multithreading: memory allocation, command submission to queues, resource formatting, command recording, and more can all be multithreaded.

 Whereas OpenGL is a series of streets with a sophisticated array of traffic lights, checks, and traffic management systems Vulkan feels like the open road.
 That does, however, mean that the burden of constructing all this synchronization and safety infrastructure now falls on us as users of the API.
 If nothing else, the best news is that we don't need to fight the APIs entire history, legacy, and design to use multithreading.

+We'll cover synchronization primitives at the end, and some of those can be used to guard against threading issues and hiccups.
+I'd like to write another post, however, on the topic as I need to explore it more thoroughly myself.
+The most apparent (and easiest) way to multithread is just recording rendering commands on a number of threads: one can have "secondary" command buffers that are then executed by a "primary" command buffer.
+So, a number of threads can be dispatched each with their own secondary command buffer to record into.
+Once these threads are finished and have all been joined back together, we can gather these secondary command buffers and have them be executed + submitted to a graphics queue from the main rendering thread.

 ## Vulkan resources

 In OpenGL resource management entailed tracking state, like what vertex buffer or element buffer we had bound at any one moment and making sure we had the right binding set before adjusting a resources parameters or variables.
 Thankfully, that's all gone in Vulkan.
 Unfortunately, we gain a new set of responsibilities as we have to manage lifetime, memory, and things like usage flags instead.
 Memory management is on another level, compared to what one is probably used to coming from OpenGL.
+And I'm not even really going to be able to dive into sparse resources here, either.

 ### Buffers and Images

-`VkBuffer`s and `VkImage`s will most likely be the resources one uses the most, and they are quite different (in good ways!) from how OpenGL handles the notion of these kinds of resources.
+`VkBuffer` and `VkImage` will most likely be the resources one uses the most, and they are quite different (in good ways!) from how OpenGL handles the notion of these kinds of resources.
 First, both resources can have their usage precisely specified through mixtures of the [`VkBufferUsageFlags`](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkBufferUsageFlagBits.html)  and [`VkImageUsageFlags`](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/man/html/VkImageUsageFlagBits.html), respectively.
 A buffer that we're going to use as a vertex buffer gets created with the `VK_BUFFER_USAGE_VERTEX_BUFFER_BIT` flag set, and an image we're going to use for sampling in a shader gets
 `VK_IMAGE_USAGE_SAMPLED_BIT` set.